Romance Languages and Literatures

 Independent Research Project

-- All M.A. candidates in French, Hispanic Studies, and Italian are required to complete the Independent Research Project (IRP) as part of their degree programs.
+- All M.A. candidates in French, Hispanic Studies, and Italian are required to complete the Independent Research Project (IRP) as part of their degree program.
 During the summer between their first and second years, M.A. students write a paper, in the target language, which represents a significant revision or extension of a paper written in a graduate course taken during the first two semesters of study.
+The candidate’s formal presentation of the paper will be made before the faculty of the section, again in the target language.

 - The IRP should be between 20–25 pages in length, including bibliography.